Coderdotnew/intro_web_apps_dgm/01_class/02_data_types/README.md

 # 10000
 ```
 - Reminder: Ruby evaluates top to bottom which is why we see our return values printed in this order.
-- You might be wondering why the expression was evaluated and printed, even though `puts` evaluates and has a return value of `nil`.
+- You might be wondering why the expression was calculated and then printed, even though `puts` does notevaluates and has a return value of `nil`.
-- In the case of integers and integer expressions, Ruby views these as *one literal value*.
+- In the case of integers and integer expressions, Ruby views these expressions as *one literal value*.

-Because Ruby is a great calculator implemented, when it runs `1+1` it sees `2` and when it runs `100*100` it sees `100001`.
+Because Ruby is a great calculator, when it runs `1+1` it sees `2` and when it runs `10*10` it sees `100`.
 Ruby views expressions as a literal value, which is the value being *printed* to the screen or *returned*, depending on your program.

 # strings
 **Strings** are anything written inside of single or double quotation marks (I prefer double, but Ruby will accept both)